astronomer/docs/astro/alerts.md

 Unlike Airflow callbacks and SLAs, Astro alerts require no changes to DAG code.
 Follow this guide to set up your Slack, PagerDuty, or email to receive alerts from Astro and then configure your Deployment to send alerts.

-:::caution
+:::info

-To use Astro Alerts for a Deployment, Openlineage must be enabled.
-By default, every Astro Deployment has this enabled.
-If you have it disabled, see [Enable/Disable OpenLineage](./set-up-data-lineage.md/#enabledisable-openlineage) to turn it back on.
+Astro alerts requires OpenLineage.
+By default, every Astro Deployment has OpenLineage enabled.
+If you disabled OpenLineage in your Deployment, you need to enable it to use Astro alerts.
+See [Enable/Disable OpenLineage](set-up-data-lineage.md#enabledisable-openlineage).

 :::